As California reopens from pandemic, Bay Area residents describe life changes

 "My job was challenging, a roller coaster during the pandemic."

 Before COVID hit, Aliyah Brumfield says her workday was routine.
-But like most Americans, that normalcy was drastically alerted in March of 2020.
+But like most Americans, that normalcy was drastically altered in March of 2020.

 "Work was more manageable pre-COVID.
 It was more contained and consistent and I was more organized," she remembers.

 There was no rule book out there on getting through COVID, and it brought plenty of challenges to traditional workplace settings.
-Brumfield quickly learned that to provide her students with quality education, she would have to bob and weave her way through the punches.
+Brumfield quickly learned that in order to provide her students with the quality education they deserved she would have to bob and weave her way through the pandemic.

-One of the biggest obstacles she faced early on in the pandemic, "making sure all my students were able to get access to the technology for distance learning.
+One of the biggest obstacles she faced early on was "making sure all my students had the access to technology for distance learning."

-"At school, we have shared technology, but when the pandemic struck, we had to find ways to safely get the technology to the students, and we have students all over the Bay Area she said.
+"At school, we shared technology, but when the pandemic struck, we had to find ways to safely get the technology to the students, and we have students all over the Bay Area," she explained..

-She said that at the start of the pandemic, she knew America could be in it for the long haul.
+She said that at the start of the pandemic, she knew America would be in it for the long haul.

 "I made the quick switch from a paper-based curriculum to one fully online," Brumfield said.

-And some of her 8th-grade students adjusted well to distance learning and thrived.
+And some of her 8th-grade students adjusted well to remote earning and thrived.

-"A few of my students that were struggling before that pandemic, were more productive when we made the switch to online learning," she said.
-"I think they were more comfortable asking for help and they were already used to being online for everyone.
-Some students have that fear of speaking up, but don't really have that at home."
+"A few of my students who were struggling before that pandemic, were more productive when we made the switch to online learning," she said.
+"I think they were more comfortable asking for help and they were already used to being online for everything in this digital age.
+Some students that had the fear of speaking up in the classroom, didn't really have that at home."

 "Maybe they couldn't focus in their household and missed part of the lesson," Brumfield said.
 "Or they flourished in the classroom, but weren't as engaged at home because they didn't want to sit behind a computer screen for eight hours listening to someone."